luigifunaro/frigate-telegram/README.md

 - `FRIGATE_URL`: The URL of your Frigate instance (e.g., `http://192.168.1.7:5000`).
 - `FRIGATE_MEDIA_URL`: (Optional) The public URL of your Frigate media files (e.g., `https://your-media-frigate-instance.com`).
 - `TELEGRAM_BOT_TOKEN`: The token for your Telegram bot.
-- `TELEGRAM_CHAT_ID`: The chat ID where notifications will be sent.
+- `TELEGRAM_CHAT_ID`: The chat IDs where notifications will be sent.
-- `CAMERA`: The name of the frigate camera to monitor.
+- `CAMERA`: The names of the frigate cameras to monitor.
 - `ZONES`: The frigate zones to monitor for object detection (e.g., `front,back,street`).
 - `LABEL`: The frigate object label to monitor (e.g., `person`).
 - `TIMEZONE`: Your time zone, `Europe/Rome` is the default